 Currently he serves on the board of Level Playing Field Institute, whose mission is to enhance equal opportunity in education and the workplace.
 Mitch is also on the Advisory Board of Generation Investment Management, a firm whose vision is to embed sustainability into the mainstream capital markets.

-Freada Kapor Klein, PhD is the Co-chair of the Kapor Center.
+Freada Kapor Klein, PhD is Partner at the Kapor Center.
 She is an entrepreneur, activist and leader in the field of organizational culture and diversity.
 Freada is a pioneer in developing models for revenue and sustainability of non-profits, and is an active advisor and mentor to social entrepreneurs.
 She is also an advocate for entrepreneurs from underrepresented backgrounds, especially people of color and women.

 Steven Jenkins is the Accounting Manager where he carefully manages all aspects of the Kapor Center’s financial systems.
 He brings with him much experience from the non profit world, having previously worked as a Controller at the Exploratorium in San Francisco and the Jewish Community Center in San Rafael.
 Steven really had an “A-ha!” moment when he found out about the existence of the Kapor Center, a place where he saw his values reflected in the people he would come to work with and has been excited to come to work every day since.
 Steven has always been fascinated with time and movement, which over the years has brought him to develop a unique hobby of collecting clocks; he now has over 161 of them.
 He holds an MBA from Saint Louis University.
 Contact Steven Jenkins at steven [at] kaporcenter.org.